β

 Let's explore the best extension options that provide natural movement, reusability, and don't require excessive time commitment.

-1. Clip-In Extensions: The Versatile Solution
+1. Tape-In Extensions: The Professional Solution

 Why They're Ideal for Damaged Hair

-• No permanent attachment means zero constant tension
+- No permanent attachment means zero constant tension

-• Daily removal gives your hair time to recover
+- Daily removal gives your hair time to recover

-• Customizable placement avoids severely damaged areas
+- Customizable placement avoids severely damaged areas

-• Natural movement with quality human hair
+- Natural movement with quality 100% Remy human hair

-• Reusable for 6-12 months with proper care
+- Reusable for 6-12 months with proper care

-• Application takes only 5-15 minutes
+- Application takes only 5-15 minutes

 "I often start clients with damaged hair on clip-ins," says Jo.
 "They give instant gratification without compromising hair health, and I can teach them how to apply and remove properly to prevent any further damage."